Tejas4322/s3-to-rds-using-terraform/README.md

 ### 3. Install jenkins on jenkins-server

-- For installation of jenkins, you can checkout the setup files .
+- For installation of jenkins, you can checkout the [setup file](setup.md) .
 - Access Jenkins at http://<EC2-Public-IP>:8080 .

 *If you are not creating a user in jenkins, make sure to copy the password jenkins gives you at the start*